 Shelford runs an instrumental program for students from Prep to Year 8.
-In both the Junior and Senior school.
-The instrumental program is incorporated into the Music program.
-The extensive program offers many opportunities for students with a range of award winning orchestras and ensembles.
+Incorporated into the Music curriculum, this program offers many opportunities for students with a range of award winning orchestras and ensembles.

 The Junior Music Program is offered from Prep through to Year 6.